 The colors are dark blue, green, light blue, and red.
 McBrides are always purple, except that some may elect to mix the panes of their lantern with their corresponding graduating class color.
 Dark blue, light blue, red, and green were chosen as representatives of the four elements: water, air, fire and earth.
 The McBride purple lantern color was chosen to represent the human spirit.

 A week of fun and bonding between the first year and upper class students.
 It serves as a way to break the monotony in the time between winter and spring breaks, but more importantly, it serves as the true welcoming of the first year class.
-Hell Week provides a means by which people can get to know each other.
+Welcome the First Years (or "WTF") Week provides a means by which people can get to know each other.